somyabhattcu1/anitrack/README.md

 * Updates the status of an anime (watching, completed, dropped, etc.)
 * Updates the score of an anime
 * Updates the episode number of an anime
+* Updates the rewatch number of an anime

 ## How to use ?